humanbydefinition/p5.asciify/README.md

 let myp5 = new p5(theSketch);
 ```
 > [!NOTE]
-> All examples in the Wiki are written in global mode.
+> All examples and explanations in the [`Wiki`](https://github.com/humanbydefinition/p5.asciify/wiki) are given in global mode.
 To use them in instance mode, you need to adjust the code accordingly, as shown in the example above.

 # Usage